 In 1930, the Bay Area was booming and it became necessary to build a bridge over the strait in order to provide commuter access to the North Bay communities.
 Construction began and remarkably, the bridge was completed in just four years.
 It was considered an engineering marvel and upon its completion, was the world’s largest suspension bridge.

-What many people don’t know, is that the bridge and the land surrounding it are serviced by the National Parks Service.
+What many people don’t know, is that the land surrounding is serviced by the National Parks Service.
 The nearby natural lands and coastline are part of the Golden Gate National Recreation Area, and the former Presidio military base was incorporated into the Parks Service in 1994.
 So, when you visit the Golden Gate Bridge, you are actually visiting a National Park.

 If you are a trivia nut, you should definitely check out these cool facts about bridge before you visit.
 Sure, it has info about when and how the bridge was built.
 But you can amaze your friends with arcane nuggets like how the lead Engineer for the bridge was also a romantic poet, and how there were tap dancers on the bridge on the first day it opened.
 There there was that one time an ostrich busted a move on the bridge and shut down bridge traffic.
 You can learn who Karl the Fog is and also find out how many times Hollywood has destroyed the bridge.